Recycling Product News Logo

 How disc screens work

 Incoming material is fed onto one end of the screen.
-The shaft assemblies rotate, and the discs agitate the material and move it along the screen.
+The shaft assemblies rotate, and the discs perform an agitating action on the material, moving it along the screen.
 Pieces of material that are smaller than the spacing between the discs and shaft assemblies fall through the screen.
-The pieces that are larger than the openings are then conveyed along the top of the discs and pass over the end of the screen.
+The pieces that are larger than the openings — referred to as overs or oversized materials — are then conveyed along the top of the discs and pass over the end of the screen.

 Disc screens are particularly useful for screening biomass for the following reasons: